msg-systems/holmes-extractor/README.md

   phraselet involving an initial question word (`initial_question_word_answer_score`; default: 600).
-  - Where a match involves embedding-based matching, the resulting inexactitude is captured by multiplying the potential new activation score with the value of the 'Match.overall_similarity_measure' quotient that was returned for the match multiplied by a penalty value (`embedding_penalty`; default: 0.6').
+  - Where a match involves embedding-based matching, the resulting inexactitude is captured by multiplying the potential new activation score with the value of the similarity measure that was returned for the match multiplied by a penalty value (`embedding_penalty`; default: 0.6').
   - Where a match involves ontology-based matching, the resulting inexactitude is captured by multiplying the potential new activation score by a penalty value (`ontology_penalty`;
   default: 0.9') once more often than the difference in depth between the two ontology entries,